-ARQ Bassist & composer Alison Rayner’s award-winning quintet combine richly nuanced compositions, rhythmic interplay and folk-infused melodies; this, along with their love of improvisation, creates a strong sense of narrative and cinematic quality.
+Led by bassist and composer Alison Rayner, multi award-winning quintet ARQ are widely celebrated from several years of extensive UK and European touring – and critically acclaimed for previous album releases ‘August’ (2014) and ‘A Magic Life’ (2016).
+Their music combines richly nuanced compositions, rhythmic interplay and folk-infused melodies; this, along with their love of improvisation, creates a strong sense of narrative and cinematic quality.
 ARQ play ‘songs without words’ and are lauded for their vibrant, communicative performances.

-★ Ivor Novello Composer Awards 2019 for ‘There is a Crack in Everything’ from Short Stories
+★ Ivor Novello Composer Awards 2019 Alison Rayner

 Alison Rayner – double bass